India-Abhishek/DSA_Java/oops/opps/readme.md

 >>4 Constructor
     Constructor is a function that creates a new objects Constructor dosent have any return type
-    it simply construct and object with entities
+    it simply construct object with entities